Dominic Thiem: Junior career

 Thiem entered his first event on the International Tennis Federation (ITF) junior circuit in early 2008 when he was 14.
 Thiem reached an ITF Junior Circuit ranking of world No. 2 (combined singles and doubles) on 3 January 2011.
 He did not play many events in 2008, returning with a fuller schedule in 2009.
 He won his first junior title at the Preveza Cup, a Grade 5 tournament held on hard court in Greece.
 Thiem followed this with another title in 2009 at the Grawe Junior Cup, a slightly higher level Grade 4 tournament, on clay in Croatia.

-In 2010 Thiem won his first Grade 1 tournament on clay at the Country Club Barranquilla Open, in Columbia, without dropping a set.
+In 2010 Thiem won his first Grade 1 tournament on clay at the Country Club Barranquilla Open, in Colombia, without dropping a set.
 He followed this with a title in Peru at the Grade 2 Inka Bowl and another Grade 1 title at the 32nd Torneo Internazionale "Citta' Di Santa Croce" Mauro Sabatini in Italy.
 He was seeded eighth at the 2010 French Open Junior Championships but lost in the first round to Ashley Hewitt.
 He also lost in the first round of the US Open Junior Championships before winning the XXIV Yucatan World Cup 2010 and the Eddie Herr International Junior Tennis Championships back to back.

 Thiem reached the second round at the Australian Open Junior Championships in early 2011.
 In May he reached the final of the 2011 French Open boys' event losing a close final to Bjorn Fratangelo, in three sets.
 He won the next tournament he played, the 12th Gerry Weber Junior Open, a Grade 2 tournament held on grass.
 He lost in the third round of the Junior Championships, Wimbledon, and in the first round at the 2011 US Open Junior Championships.
 Thiem completed his junior career by winning his last three singles tournaments, the XXV Yucatan Cup, the Eddie Herr International Junior Tennis Championships and culminating in taking the title at the Orange Bowl International Tennis Championship in Plantation, Florida, United States.

 Thiem finished his junior career with a 115–33 win–loss record in singles and 49–32 win–loss record in doubles.
 He recorded victories over many future stars such as Lucas Pouille and Kyle Edmund.